 EWMP No. EWMP Category Estimate of Water Use Efficiency Improvements Since Last Report (2015-2020) Estimated Water Critical EWMPs - Water Code §10608.48.b 1 Measure the volume of water delivered to customers with sufficient accuracy to comply with subdivision (a) of Section 531.10 and to implement paragraph (2) of the legislation.
-ModerateFlowmeters are installed when an agricultural water user converts their on-farm system from flood to low-volume micro irrigation systems.
+ModerateFlowmeters are installed when an agricultural water user converts their on-farm system from flood tolow-volume micro irrigation systems.
 Maintenance activities continue on existing meter gate turnouts.MID also uses Hach meters to verify flow rates in many areas.
-The current measurement system has proven adequate for volumetric billing.
-Refer to Section VIII for information on recent work related to SBX7-7 compliance and a successful meter pilot-testing program.New SCADA projects have improved flow measurements on main canals and laterals and provide ditchtenders real-time access to flow data at multiple SCADA sites.
-MID also measures boundary outflow at many sites, which provides for real time system management.
-Significant Substantial improvements water measurement provis installation of calibrated f point to allow for improve MID has compiled an invo is concurrently pilot testin within the District.
+The current measurement system hasproven adequate for volumetric billing.
+Refer to Section VIII for information on recent work related toSBX7-7 compliance and a successful meter pilot-testing program.New SCADA projects have improved flow measurements on main canals and laterals and provideditchtenders real-time access to flow data at multiple SCADA sites.
+MID also measures boundaryoutflow at many sites, which provides for real time system management.
+Significant Substantial improvements water measurement provis installation of calibrated fi point to allow for improve MID has compiled an inve is concurrently pilot testin within the District.
 2 Adopt a pricing structure for water customers based at least in part on quantity delivered Minor The Board of Directors establishes the tier prices in MID volumetric billing structure on an annual basis.
 The Board's goal is to maintain a price that encourages surface water use over groundwater pumping while encouraging efficient water use.
 The most recent price increases by the Board were in 2014, 2015, and 2016.
 MID also implemented a special Drought Surcharge to cover increased costs for groundwater pumping and drought management programs as previously discussed.
 These were both adopted in 2015.
-Significant The District established a charge along with a volun The volumetric charge is The rate structure, includi the Board of Directors and continue to implement a s Critical EWMPs - Water Code §10608.48.c 1 Facilitate alternative land use for lands with exceptionally high-water duties or whose irrigation contributes to significant problems, including drainage None The need to facilitate alternative land use in MID is minimal.
+Significant The District established a charge along with a volun The volumetric charge is to The rate structure, includi the Board of Directors and continue to implement a s Critical EWMPs - Water Code §10608.48.c 1 Facilitate alternative land use for lands with exceptionally high-water duties or whose irrigation contributes to significant problems, including drainage None The need to facilitate alternative land use in MID is minimal.
 None 2 Facilitate use of available recycled water that otherwise would not be used beneficially, meets all health and safety criteria, and does not harm crops or soils Minor MID has upgraded the Rose Ave Pump Station that recovers urban and agricultural runoff from the Cavil Drain into MID Lateral 3.
-Moderate In late 2020 MID complet measure flow on the MID integrated SCADA system District operational outlets accordingly allowing any It is anticipated the new re operational outlets that we 3 Facilitate financing of capital improvements for on-farm irrigation systems Moderate The District has provided cost share to fund several on-farm improvement projects.
-From 2015 to 2020, the financing has ranged from approximately \$150,000 to \$250,000/year.
-Moderate The District continues to u financial incentives to agr. detailed guidelines in App ter Use Improvements 5 to 10 Years in the Future nts may be made over the next 5-10 years to comply with the visions of SBx7-7, including but not limited to the flowmeters or provisions for measurement farm delivery oved volumetric measurement.
+Moderate In late 2020 MID complete measure flow on the MID integrated SCADA system District operational outlets accordingly allowing any of It is anticipated the new re operational outlets that we Facilitate financing of capital improvements for on-farm Moderate Moderate irrigation systems The District has provided cost share to fund several on-farm improvement projects.
+From 2015 to 2020, The District continues to u the financing has ranged from approximately \$150,000 to \$250,000/year.